Święta Anna, Silesian Voivodeship

 Święta Anna ([ˈɕfjɛnta ˈanna]) is a village in the administrative district of Gmina Dąbrowa Zielona, within Częstochowa County, Silesian Voivodeship, in southern Poland.
 It lies approximately 6 km south-west of Dąbrowa Zielona, 29 km east of Częstochowa, and 73 km north-east of the regional capital Katowice.

-The village has a population of 175.
+The landmark of Święta Anna is the Baroque Saint Anne Sanctuary.

+History

+During the German invasion of Poland which started World War II, on September 3, 1939, German troops carried out a massacre of 29 Polish refugees at the local sanctuary (see Nazi crimes against the Polish nation).